interswitch-germany-gmbh/rtcp-react-native/README.md

 ### RTCPInboxList

-In addition to everything from `SwipeListview` and `Flatlist`, the following props are available:
+In addition to everything from `SwipeListView` and `FlatList`, the following props are available:

 - **`onSyncError`** *`(function), default: Alert.alert("Error getting notifications from server.
 Please try again later.")`*
   Function that is called when syncing the Inbox with the server on pull-to-refresh failed.